Ashley-Pearson/CuisineChronicles-Blog/README.md

 ## CuisineChronicles

 ## Description
-This application is a CMS-style blog like Word Press where users can come and post reviews on different restaurants and dishes
+This application is a CMS-style blog like Word Press where users can come and post reviews on different restaurants and dishes.

 ## Table of Contents